State and District Assessments

 - Extended Assessment is for students with significant cognitive disabilities.

-- Students take either the Extended Assessment or OAKS/Smarter Balanced.
-They can no longer take the Extended Assessment for one subject area (math/ELA) and OAKS/Smarter Balanced for another subject area.
+- Students take either the Extended Assessment or OSAS/Smarter Balanced.
+They can no longer take the Extended Assessment for one subject area (math/ELA) and OSAS/Smarter Balanced for another subject area.

 - Before the Extended Assessment is selected on a student's IEP, the IEP team must complete the Extended Assessment Checklist to determine if they qualify.
 The team must answer "Yes" to all 5 questions for the student to be eligible to take the Extended Assessment.